Subhransu38/Subhransu38/README.md

 ## 🚀 About Me

-🎓 I am Subhransu Sekhar Rath, a **Front End Web Developer**.
-I Have Pursued my Bachelor in **Computer Science & Engineering**, graduated in mid-2020.
+🎓 I'm **Subhransu Sekhar Rath**, and I graduated from the Centurion University of Technology and Management in 2020 with a degree in **Computer Science and Engineering**.
+My interests are in **Front End Engineering**, and I love to create beautiful and performant products with delightful user experiences.

 🔪 Outside the world of tech too, I enjoy experimenting with various flavors and ingredients to create delicious and unique dishes.
 I also like to explore new recipes and techniques through cookbooks and online resources.